telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/scrollable-data-items.md

 ---
-title: Scrollable Data Items
+title: Scroll the Selected Items
-page_title: Scrollable Data Items | Kendo UI MultiSelect
+page_title: Scroll the Selected Items | Kendo UI MultiSelect
 description: "Learn how to create scrollable data items in the Kendo UI MultiSelect widget."
 previous_url: /controls/editors/multiselect/how-to/scrollbale-data-items, /web/multiselect/how-to/scrollbale-data-items
 slug: howto_create_scrollable_data_items_multiselect
 ---

-# Scrollable Data Items
+# Scroll the Selected Items

 The example below demonstrates how to create a scrollable list of the selected items in a Kendo UI MultiSelect widget.